World of Freelancers contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you.

 One of the best things you can ever do for yourself is to work in a job you love.
 Many people think they cannot make this happen, but that is not true.
 You can find the right job for you and do the work you love to do.

 The right job for you may well be a freelance job.
 If you want to freelance at home – or anywhere, really – you can find a way.
 There are increasing ways to be a freelancer, and one great way is to become a transcriptionist.

 Janet Shaughnessy is a veteran transcriptionist who saw the emerging popularity of this field along with a real need for proper transcription training, so she created the Transcribe Anywhere online transcription training program.

-I talked to Janet about what exactly transcriptionists do, how Transcribe Anywhere can help you learn how to become a transcriptionist, and her thoughts about what 2020 holds for transcriptionists.
-Here is what she had to say.
+I talked with Janet about what exactly transcriptionists do and how Transcribe Anywhere can help you learn how to become a transcriptionist.
+To update this article, I’ve talked with her again two times.
+First, to get her thoughts about what 2020 holds for transcriptionists and then again in August 2020, after the onset of the pandemic, so I could share with you what she now thinks will happen to the field of freelance transcription in the future.
+Here is what Janet had to say.

 First, what exactly do transcriptionists do?